Cmorgan21/notenet/README.md

 ### Authentication

--**Sign in** Allows users to sign-in to their created account and access specific features only an authenticated user can view
+- **Sign in**: Allows users to sign in to their created account and access specific features only an authenticated user can view.

 ![Sign in](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872704/Screenshot_2024-07-01_230851_xw71z6.png)

--**Sign up** Allows users to sign-up to create an account with notenet and after signing up are redirected to the sign in page
+- **Sign up**: Allows users to sign up to create an account with Notenet and after signing up are redirected to the sign-in page.

 ![Sign up](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872703/Screenshot_2024-07-01_230901_vbtkqk.png)

--**Sign out** This feature is accessed within the navigation and users will be able to logout by pressing the nav link
+- **Sign out**: This feature is accessed within the navigation, and users will be able to log out by pressing the nav link.

 ![Sign out](https://res.cloudinary.com/dbjm35bjd/image/upload/v1719872703/Screenshot_2024-07-01_230934_qgkuz9.png)

 ### Success Messages

-These were used throughout the whole project to ensure te user was informed of anything that is submitted and correct.
+These were used throughout the whole project to ensure the user was informed of anything that is submitted and correct.
 This is also used for errors.

 Green has been used for successful messages and Red has been used for errors.